Mike Martin (baseball coach): Biography

 Martin's players, which include many college and professional standouts such as Deion Sanders, J. D. Drew, Doug Mientkiewicz, Stephen Drew, Paul Wilson, Lincoln R. "Link" Jarrett, and Buster Posey, have excelled as well.
 More than 70 of Martin's players have been named All-Americans, five have been named national player of the year, four have won the Golden Spikes Award, considered to be the most prestigious individual award in amateur baseball, and two - J.D.
 Drew and Posey - have won the Dick Howser Trophy, considered to be the equivalent of the Heisman Trophy for baseball.
-Martin has won the ACC Coach of the Year award seven times (1996, 1998, 1999, 2001, 2007, 2009, 2012).
+Martin won the ACC Coach of the Year award seven times (1996, 1998, 1999, 2001, 2007, 2009, 2012).

+On May 5, 2018, Martin reached 1,976 career wins, surpassing legendary coach Augie Garrido to become NCAA Division I college baseball's all-time wins leader.
 On June 18, 2018, it was announced that Martin would retire following the 2019 season.

 Florida State's baseball team plays on Mike Martin Field at Dick Howser Stadium, dedicated in 2005.

 On March 9, 2019, Martin became the first coach to achieve 2,000 career wins with a 5–2 victory over Virginia Tech in the second game of a doubleheader.
 In 2019, Martin was inducted into the National College Baseball Hall of Fame.

+Martin died from complications from Lewy body dementia in Tallahassee, Florida, on February 1, 2024, at the age of 79.